 - Make a snow maze.

 *We were gifted these items in exchange for a review but I do genuinely love them and have bought duplicates for friends and relatives as birthday gifts because we enjoyed them so much!
-All thoughts, words and photos are my own*
+All thoughts, words and photos are my own.
+This post contains affiliate links.*